What is the newspaper’s circulation and distribution?

 I signed up but I am not getting the email?

 If you have already signed up as a subscriber and you are not receiving your daily news email, it usually means your spam filter is sorting the email to your junk filter.
 This happens because the daily email from Paso Robles Daily News contains a lot of links, which can trigger a spam filter.
 If you add “email@example.com” as a contact in your computer and click “not spam”, you should be able to solve the problem.
 A user may also add “firstname.lastname@example.org” to contacts, which usually prevents the email from going to spam.
-Some email systems allow users to create “rules.”
+You may also mark our email address as a VIP in your email system.
+Most email systems allow users to create “rules.”
 If so, create a “rule” that email from “email@example.com” is never spam.
+See instructions for email rules for Gmail, Outlook, and Apple Mail.
+A reader can also re-subscribe using a different email address.

 Can I comment anonymously?